opysium/opycord/README.md

 ## Commands
 - Example: Just an example command format.
 - Help: Gives info about bot.
-- Country: Shows some informations about the country you wrote.
-(Only Turkish for now.)
 - Dice: Rolls one or two dice.
+- Avatar: Sends avatar of the user.

 ## To Do
 - Event logger